HMS Boadicea (1875)

 HMS Boadicea was a Bacchante-class corvette launched in 1875.

-She served in the Zulu War between March–June 1879, and landed some of her men to join the naval brigade serving ashore; these took part in the battle of Gingindhlovu and the relief of Eshowe.
+She served in the Zulu War between March–June 1879, and landed some of her men to join the naval brigade serving ashore; these took part in the Battle of Gingindlovu and the Relief of Eshowe.

-In 1881, she landed some of her crew to take part in the 1st Boer War or Transvaal War [Naval Brigade].
+In 1881, she landed some of her crew to take part in the First Boer War [Naval Brigade].

 Robert Falcon Scott served on her early in his career.

 She was struck off the effective list at Portsmouth and classified as a hulk in March 1900.